Balally: Amenities

 The local primary school, St. Olaf's National School, had an enrollment of more than 480 pupils as of 2018.
 The Church of the Ascension of the Lord, the local Roman Catholic church, was built in October 1982.

 Balally Residents Association has been in existence since 1964.

 Transport

 Balally is served by bus route numbers 44, 44B and 116.
 The 44 travels on to Enniskerry in the south and Larkhill to the north and runs seven days a week.
 The 44B service operates on weekdays between Dundrum and Glencullen.
-The 116 also serves the area, as do Go-Ahead Ireland route numbers 75 (Tallaght/Dún Laoghaire) and 75A (Tallaght/Dún Laoghaire via Sandyford Business Park).
+The 116 also serves the area, as do routes S8 and L25, which have replaced the former 75 since 26 November 2023.

-Balally Luas stop is a stop on the Luas light rail system.
+Balally Luas stop is a stop on the Luas light rail system's green line.
 It connects the suburb to Brides Glen stop in the south and the city centre and Broombridge station in the North.

-Some proposals for the Dublin Metro, also known as Metrolink, proposed a stop alongside Ballaly's Luas station on its way from Swords to Sandyford.
+Some proposals for the Dublin Metro, also known as Metrolink, proposed a station alongside Ballaly's Luas stop on its way from Swords to Sandyford.
 However, as of February 2019, it was questioned whether this section of the line would be completed as originally proposed.